-6.6.2.5 Validating a CPI file
+6.6.2.5 Validate a CPI file

-To validate CPI files, use the cprvalidator tool.
-You can find this tool in a Fast Models Tools installation under \$MAXCORE_HOME/bin/.
+To validate a CPI file, use the \$MAXCORE\HOME/bin/CPIValidator tool.
 The tool can detect missing or incompatible instruction groups and classes, but cannot validate the encodings themselves.

-For example, if you remove the DefineClass statement for the B_gen_except_sys instruction class, and validate the example CPI file by using the following command:
+For example, in the 6.6.2.3 Example CPI file on page 115 remove the DefineClass statement for the B\gen\except\sys instruction class, and run the following command:

+'''

+CPIValidator --input-file /path/to/custom_cpi.txt --output-file cpi_evaluation.txt

+'''

-CPIValidator --input-file /path/to/custom_cpi.txt --output-file cpi_evaluation.txt the tool produces the following output:
+The tool produces the following output:

-ERROR: Instruction Class 'B_gen_except_sys' has no definition, when Instruction Set is 'A64' and the CPU Type is 'Default ARM Core'.
-ERROR: Processing error in file /path/to/custom_cpi.txt
+''' ERROR: Instruction Class 'B_gen_except_sys' has no definition, when Instruction Set is 'A64' and the CPU Type is 'Default ARM Core'.
+ERROR: Processing error in file /path/to/custom_cpi.txt '''